Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: Introduction

 In this paper, we present the Gait REcognition in the Wild (GREW) benchmark, which is the first work delving into this open problem to the best of our knowledge.
 The GREW dataset is constructed from natural streams with multiple cameras as shown in Figure \ref{fig:first_sample}.
-Identity information from raw videos is manually annotated, resulting in 26K subjects, 128K sequences and 14M boxes for unconstrained gait recognition.
-Besides, rich human attributes including gender, age group, carrying and dressing styles are labelled for fine-grained performance analysis.
+Identity information from raw videos is manually annotated, resulting in 26K subjects, 128K sequences, and 14M boxes for unconstrained gait recognition.
+Besides, rich human attributes including gender, age group, carrying, and dressing styles are labeled for fine-grained performance analysis.
 In practice, the gallery scale is a vital problem for recognition accuracy.
 To this end, we add a distractor set of over 233K sequences, making it more suitable for real-world applications.
-Since there are a series of gait recognition frameworks using different input data types, the GREW provides silhouettes, Gait Energy Images (GEIs)~\cite{GEI}, optical flow, 2D and 3D poses by automatical processing.
-Compared with controlled gait dataset such as CASIA-B and OU-MVLP, our GREW is fully-unconstrained and has more diverse and practical view variations instead of predefined ones.
-Meanwhile, there are various challenging factors in the GREW such as distractor set, complex background, occlusion, carrying, dressing \etal as shown in Table \ref{fig:first_sample} and Figure \ref{fig:video_clips}.
+Since there are a series of gait recognition frameworks using different input data types, the GREW provides silhouettes, Gait Energy Images (GEIs)~\cite{GEI}, optical flow, and 2D/3D poses by automatical processing.
+Compared with controlled gait datasets such as CASIA-B and OU-MVLP, our GREW is fully unconstrained and contains more diverse and practical view variations instead of predefined ones.
+Meanwhile, there are various challenging factors in the GREW such as large distractor set, complex background, occlusion, carrying, and dressing as shown in Table \ref{fig:first_sample} and Figure \ref{fig:video_clips}.

+To equip the proposed benchmark with a strong baseline, we leverage the power of NAS to automate the process of network architecture design and search for the optimal network components for gait recognition.
+To the best of our knowledge, this is the first attempt to apply NAS to the task of gait recognition in the wild.
+Specifically, we propose the \textbf{S}ingle \textbf{P}ath \textbf{O}ne-\textbf{S}hot neural architecture search with uniform sampling for \textbf{Gait} recognition, called \textbf{\net}.
+By doing so, we establish a strong baseline model that can significantly improve the state-of-the-art performance for gait recognition in the wild.